Classroom Management

 WF1995913 Shaped 2024 Classcraft blog migration images28

 Whether we like it or not, humans need motivation.
 As we mature, most of us become intrinsically motivated.
-This means that we can motivate ourselves from within based on internal desires to do something, such as reading because you genuinely enjoy it and not just because you’re told to.
+This means that we can motivate ourselves based on an internal desire to do something, such as reading because you genuinely enjoy it and not just because you’re told to.
 This is a tough concept for kids and even some adults.
+So you can see why there would be advantages to using rewards in the classroom to motivate students in the short term, with the goal of eventually phasing the system out as students learn to find satisfaction in their achievements.

-If you’re struggling with any of the following classroom issues, consider implementing a reward system:
+Consider implementing a reward system for students if you’re struggling with any of the following classroom challenges:

 • Failing grades